Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

-At $g=0.6$, the three approaches give the correct description, because the regime is still perturbative in $g$ and the effect of the bath negligible.
-At $g=1.0$, there is a difference in the amplitude of the oscillations of the cavity position obtained from HEM.
+We then pursue the full Bloch vector evaluation choosing the pure initial state as $\ket{0}\otimes \ket{\nearrow}$ analysing in detail the system behaviour for $g=0.6\Delta$ (the same as in Fig.~\ref{fig:FFT_sc}) and $g=1.0\Delta$, with $\alpha\in\{0.01,0.1\}$.
+For $\alpha=0.01$, results from LME and MPS are still in agreement and the full state evaluation is possible (see Fig.~\ref{fig:xF01_sc}). \\ At $g=0.6\Delta$, the three approaches give the correct description, because the regime is still perturbative in $g$ and the effect of the bath negligible.
+At $g=1.0\Delta$, there is a difference in the amplitude of the oscillations of the oscillator position obtained from HEM.
 Indeed, this solution is strictly valid only for small couplings $g$, unable to significantly influence the qubit dynamics.
 For the fidelity ($(c)$ and $(d)$ in Fig.~\ref{fig:xF01_sc}) we compare MPS and Lindblad methods.
-For $g=0.6$, they overlap almost completely with each other, ever above the $95\%$ for $5$ qubit periods.
-This robust fidelity together with the two peaks of the FFT in Fig.~\ref{fig:FFT_sc} shows how it is possible to still use the HEM approach for oscillator coordinates and energy to reconstruct the qubit state in time.
-Instead, for $g=1.0$ the system ends up in the limiting case when the qubit state reconstruction is feasible for both LME and MPS ($F_q(5T\Delta)\approx90\%$).
-Therefore, it is possible through the resonator to read the qubit state which is still close to the free behaviour. \\
+For $g=0.6\Delta$, they overlap almost completely with each other, always above the $95\%$ for $5$ qubit periods.
+This robust fidelity together with the two peaks of the FFT in Fig.~\ref{fig:FFT_sc} shows how it is possible to still use the HEM approach for oscillator coordinates and energy to evaluate the qubit state in time.
+Instead, for $g=1.0\Delta$ the system ends up in the limiting case when the Bloch vector evaluation is feasible for both LME and MPS ($F_q(5T\Delta)\approx90\%$).
+Therefore, it is possible through the oscillator to read the qubit state which is still close to the free behaviour. \\